Skip to contents

 • Compute and test all the indirect effects.

-They are easy-to-use and are suitable for common models which are not too complicated.
+They are easy-to-use and are suitable for common models with mediators.
 For now, there are "q" functions for these models:

 • A simple mediation: One predictor (x), one mediator (m), one outcome (y), and optionally some control variables (covariates) (q_simple_mediation())